justinethier/cyclone/index.md

 1. To install Cyclone on your machine for the first time on Linux and Windows, and for Mac users wanting to install without using Homebrew, use [**cyclone-bootstrap**](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.
 Instructions are provided for Linux, Mac, and Windows (via MSYS).

     Mac users wanting to use Homebrew can do the following:
-    - If Homebrew is not already installed: follow the instructions at https://brew.sh/ to install the homebrew package manager.
+    - If Homebrew is not already installed: follow the instructions at [https://brew.sh/](https://brew.sh/) to install the homebrew package manager.
-    - brew tap cyclone-scheme/cyclone
+    - `brew tap cyclone-scheme/cyclone`
-    - brew install cyclone-scheme/cyclone/cyclone
+    - `brew install cyclone-scheme/cyclone/cyclone`

-    Arch Linux users can install using the AUR: https://aur.archlinux.org/packages/cyclone-scheme/
+    Arch Linux users can install using the [AUR](https://aur.archlinux.org/packages/cyclone-scheme/).

 2. After installing you can run the `cyclone` command to compile a single Scheme file: